-After many years of talking about it, Adobe Launch has finally been released, and with it, comes a plethora of improvements over its predecessor, Adobe Dynamic Tag Manager (DTM).
-The new release features a simpler UI; granular control over code management and user privileges; a new extension feature; and, of course, a much lighter library.
-Our Adobe implementation team is very excited for Adobe Launch and here are some key features.
+After many years of talking about it, Adobe Launch was released in November 2017, and with it, came a plethora of improvements over its predecessor, Adobe Dynamic Tag Manager (DTM).
+This tag management system (TMS) features a simpler UI; granular control over code management and user privileges; a new extension feature; and a much lighter library.
+Our Adobe implementation team has been pleased using this TMS.

 UI Improvements in Adobe Launch